-Last Updated on 2nd February 2021 by Chauncey Morgan
+Last Updated on 28th September 2021 by Chauncey Morgan

-The majority of people who dye their hair have, at some point or other, suffered from a hair dye disaster or other.
-If you are not keen on wearing a hat for the next few weeks or investing in a wig, learning how to fix hair dye disasters is your best course of action.
+The majority of people who dye their hair have, at some point or other, suffered from a hair color mistake.
+If you are not keen on wearing a hat for the next few weeks or investing in a wig, learning how to fix bad hair color is your best course of action.

-You Wanted Blonde, And Got Yellow Hair
+How to Fix Bad Hair Color: You Wanted Blonde, and Got Yellow Hair!

 If you are a natural brunette who wanted to go blonde, the chances of your icy hair hue going yellow at some point sooner rather than later are high.
 If you want to avoid looking like Barbie with burnt hair, choosing the right products is vital.

-Quick Fix For Yellow Hair
+Quick Fix for Yellow Hair

 If your hair dye turned out more yellow than you would like, the quickest fix is to use a lightweight purple-toning shampoo and conditioner and leaving it on for a bit longer than usual so the effect is stronger.

 Prevent Yellow Hair From Happening Again

-The best way to fix hair disasters is avoiding them happening in the first place, and for that you should prepare before going to the hairdresser or choosing a dye at the supermarket.
+The best way to fix hair disasters is to avoid them from happening in the first place, and for that, you should prepare before going to the hairdresser or choosing a dye at the supermarket.
 If your hair has a tendency to go brassy, you should avoid honey and caramel shades that naturally run warmer.

 A dark purple or indigo shampoo can cancel out the brassiness, provided it’s not bright orange.
 There is so much a toner can do, and if your hair is truly orange you may need to go to the hairdresser and get it bleached again to remove the orange colors.

-Long-Term Solution For Orange Hair
+Long-Term Solution for Orange Hair

 If your hair naturally turns to brassy but you really want silver or ashy hair, warn your colorist ahead of time.
 Your hair may need to be lightened to a very light blonde shade to remove all the pigment, and then dyed a darker shade of blonde with ashy undertones to get you to the desired color and tone.
-To avoid damage to your hair, you may want to go the double process route with ashier, lighter highlights instead of all over color.
+To avoid damage to your hair, you may want to go the double process route with ashier, lighter highlights instead of all-over color.
 You may need to use a toner or gloss every few weeks to keep the color bright.

-On the other side of the color spectre we have green-grey hair caused by a toner that is too strong and ashy.
+On the other side of the color spectrum, we have green-grey hair caused by a toner that is too strong and ashy.
 This makes your hair look overprocessed and damaged, instead of the cool blonde you were looking for.

-Quick Fix For Green or Grey Hair
+Quick Fix for Green or Grey Hair

-To fix grey-green ashy overtones in your hair caused by a toner you should use anti-dandruff or clarifying shampoo to strip the color as quick as possible.
+To fix grey-green ashy overtones in your hair caused by a toner, you should use anti-dandruff or clarifying shampoo to strip the color as quick as possible.
 You can try to use a warm temporary at-home hair color mixed with your conditioner to remove green from blonde hair, but be careful to avoid ending up with a muddy green or uneven results.

-For blonde hair that has gone green in the swimming pool, using a mask made of ketchup or V8 for 20 minutes can help neutralise slight green tones.
+For blonde hair that has gone green in the swimming pool, using a mask made of ketchup or V8 for 20 minutes can help neutralize slight green tones.
 Shampoos and conditioners for red-heads can also help.

-At Home DIY Hair Dye Disasters: Different Color For Roots And Ends
+At-Home DIY Hair Dye Disasters: Different Color for Roots and Ends

-Learning how to fix hair dye disasters caused by at-home dyes should be your priority if you want to ditch the salon, because it is likely that at some point your ends and your roots will end up a different color unless you are really careful.
+Learning how to fix hair dye disasters caused by at-home hair colors should be your priority if you want to ditch the salon because it is likely that at some point, your ends and your roots will end up a different color unless you are really careful.
 This is because the developer used on at-home hair colors is usually much stronger than the one used at a salon, so your ends will end up darker than your roots if you don’t time application right.
 If you are also just touching up your roots, but you do your entire head as the package tells you to, you may end up with too much color deposit at the ends.
 Not a good look!

-If your Roots Are Orange
+If Your Roots Are Orange

 If you left your box dye too long when going for a lighter color, chances are the developer has over-lightened your hair and you have orange roots and lovely bands of lighter and dark color elsewhere.
 This is not a good look, but you can fix it by using a darker color on the same family (preferably as a semi-permanent dye to avoid further damage) on your roots.
 Do an at-home Olaplex treatment or at least deep condition your hair first so your hair suffers as little as possible.

-If the Dye Only Took To Your Roots
+If the Dye Only Took to Your Roots

 Something to remember: Dye can’t lift dye.
 If you tried to lighten your hair, and you previously had dyed it a darker color, the box dye will only lighten your roots, and the rest of your hair will take on various shades of dark green, dark orange or just the original color you used.
 The only way to lighten dyed hair is by using bleach.
 While you can bleach your hair at home successfully, if your hair has taken on a variety of different colors it’s usually better to get professional help.
 Or at least a friend who can help you bleach different sections of hair for different intervals.
 It’s not easy.

-Prevent DIY Hair Dye Disasters
+How to Avoid DIY Hair Dye Disasters

 Section your hair and apply dye to the roots first, with only a very short exposure on the middle and ends to refresh the color.
 This will avoid your hair suffering from excess deposit of color, and too dark hair.
 Changing your color radically using drugstore dye is difficult, particularly if you are going lighter, so you may want to visit a professional.

-Hopefully you won’t need to fix any of those hair dye disasters any time soon, but if you do tell us on the comments how it worked out!
+Hopefully you won’t need to fix any of those hair dye disasters any time soon, but if you do, tell us on the comments how it worked out!